 Building a good community is an engaged community.

-Commit to at least 6 to 9 months to develop your first feed and really evaluate the results of your efforts on this feed before moving on to another one.
+Commit to one social media platform for at least 6 months to develop before you give up on the tool.
+Take the time to evaluate the results of your efforts on this feed before moving on to another one.

-And, finally the community you are building should match your objective.
-For example, if you want to increase sales, then you should actively search for your target market and give them a shout out, follow them, comment on their blog and so on to build a relationship with them.
+And, finally, the community you are building should match your objective.
+For example, if you want to increase sales in your B2B Target Market, then you should actively search for B2B clients, your target market and give them a shout out, follow them, comment on their blog and so on to build a relationship with them.

 2. It Requires Time to Build the Right Community

-It take time to build your community, the right community.
-Our second reason when a social media program is unsuccessful is usually because no one is putting in the time.
+It takes time to develop your community, the right community.
+Our second reason when a social media program is unsuccessful is usually that no one is putting in the time.

 Be ready to spend about 2 hours every single day to build your platform, even on weekends!
-We suggest to dedicate your 2 hours on one single platform, like Twitter or Facebook.
-Once you’ve built this platform, you then move on to a second platform, always making sure any platform you’ve chosen is a good fit for your company.
-Once your corporate feed is built, you can reduce your time to 30 minutes – 1 hour a day.
+We suggest dedicating your 2 hours on one single platform, like Twitter or Facebook.
+Once you’ve established this platform, you then move on to a second platform, always making sure any platform you’ve chosen is a good fit for your company.

-Follow the rule of thirds: 1/3 of the time you posts your content, talk about yourself and self-promote your product and services; 1/3 of the time is for your followers where you thank someone, comment, link back, answer a question, retweet and give a shout-out and 1/3 of the time is aimed at specific users, this is where you want to build your targeted customer and community.
+Follow the rule of one-third.
+Meaning 1/3 of the time you posts is about your content, talk about yourself and self-promote your product and services.
+The second one-third of the time is for your followers where you thank someone, comment, link back, answer a question, retweet and give a shout-out and 1/3 of your time is developing an engaged community, at specific users which is your targeted customer and community.